scottx611x/CSCI-S-40/Lecture/Lectures.md

     - Olden days we used to lease a physical line between two places, but that became expensive
     - Nowadays we use VPN routers at two locations
     - Encrypted point to point connection
-    - Uses IPSEC or something similar to beable to send data over the internet to the next VPN and have it remain encrypted
+    - Uses IPSEC or something similar to be able to send data over the internet to the next VPN and have it remain encrypted
     - Host machine does not know its on a VPN
   - TRANSPORT:
     - host to routers